voucherifyio/sdk-ruby-openapi-based/docs/ProductsApi.md

 Create Product

-Creates a product object.  <!-- theme: info -->  > 📘 Upsert Mode > > If you pass an `id` or a `source_id` that already exists in the product database, Voucherify will return a related product object with updated fields.
+Creates a product object.    > 📘 Upsert Mode > > If you pass an `id` or a `source_id` that already exists in the product database, Voucherify will return a related product object with updated fields.

 ### Examples